jscarto/GeoVISTA-Symbol-Evaluation/README.md

 iOS-Evaluation
 ==============

-iOS App for Evaluating GeoVISTA Symbology,
+iOS App for evaluating GeoVISTA and HSWG Symbology.

 Most files are binaries.
 May be refactored into several scripts later on.